 S corporations and C corporations are business structures that legally separate the business from the owner.
 Because the company is a separate legal entity, you are protected by limited liability.
-If the business is unable to pay its debts, you are not personally liable for them.
+If the business cannot pay its debts, you are not personally liable for them.

 The word corporation on its own refers to C corporations.
 Both S Corps and corporations have shareholders.
 Shareholders are owners who have a share in the corporation.
 They receive payments from the business’s income.

-You must understand the difference between a C corporation and an S corporation in order to decide which is right for your business.
+You must understand the difference between a C corporation and an S corporation to decide which is right for your business.

 Forming an S or C corporation comes with mandatory fees.
 To be an S Corp, owners typically pay ongoing fees like annual report fees and/or franchise taxes.
 There is also a fee to form a C corporation.